-- 2.1 To note the detail of this report and welcome the development of the Plan in collaboration with a wide range of partners. - 2.2 To note the results of the consultation. - 2.4 To inform Members of the launch event at Derby Arena on 19 January 2015.
+- 2.1 To endorse the final version of the Plan and welcome it as a document developed in collaboration with a wide range of partners. - 2.2 To note the results of the consultation. - 2.3 To approve the next steps of the Plan's delivery as detailed under section 4.17. - 2.4 To inform Members of the launch event at Derby Arena on 19 January 2015.